Raghavendran Rajasekaran

+Raghavendran Rajasekaran (born 6 May 1988), professionally referred to as Ragha, is a classical flautist based in Singapore.
+Trained in the traditional Indian baani, he also performs Western music and experiments with different genres of music.

 Early life

-Ragha was born in Singapore on 6 May 1988 to Smt.
+Ragha was born in Singapore on 6 May 1988, to Smt.
 Nalini Rajasekaran and Sri Rajasekaran.
 He has two siblings.
-He graduated in music from Lasalle College of Arts and Music, Singapore, with a major in Jazz Music trained under jazz virtuoso Tim O'Dwyer.

-At the age of 11, Ragha started his musical journey with the classical Indian Flute under the tutelage of Ghanavenothan Rethnam, who is his guru till date.
+At the age of 11, Ragha started his musical journey with the classical Indian flute under the tutelage of Ghanavenothan Rethnam, who is his guru to date.
 He also had special training from Trichy L. Saravanan and Pt.
-Ronu Majumdar with a scholarship from National Arts Council Singapore.
+Ronu Majumdar, with a scholarship from the National Arts Council of Singapore.
+Ragha graduated in music from Lasalle College of Arts and Music, Singapore, with a major in jazz music trained under Tim O'Dwyer.

 Performances and accolades

-Ragha has given performances in art festivals held in Singapore's Signature Parade, the Chingay, Short and Sweet festival, Pesta Raya, Kala Utsav, Fusion Beats, OCBC theatre festival, Heritage Festival, LoudFest, World Beats Festival, Mosaic, FlipSide Festival, Gilles Peterson's World Wide Festival, World Beats (Republic Poly), LoudFest as well as the internationally acclaimed St.Patrick's Day event and World Folk Song Festival 2008 (Beijing), Yogyakarta Gamelan Festival 2008 (Indonesia).
+Ragha has given performances in art festivals held in Singapore's Signature Parade, the Chingay, Short and Sweet Festival, Pesta Raya, Kala Utsav, Fusion Beats, OCBC Theatre Festival, Heritage Festival, LoudFest, World Beats Festival, Mosaic, FlipSide Festival, Gilles Peterson's World Wide Festival, World Beats (Republic Poly), LoudFest as well as the internationally acclaimed St. Patrick's Day event and the World Folk Song Festival 2008 (Beijing) and Yogyakarta Gamelan Festival 2008 (Indonesia).

 He has recorded and performed with Singapore's World Renowned percussion outfit Wicked Aura's Debut album (Louder than Light), Gammarays' Debut Album (On the Dance Floor), Johor Bahru's band Manmatha's Second Album, PaperCitizens' (Monster's in Silence) and RUDRA.